Docker volumes and bind-mounts

 ...

-Connect to port 8088 on the host IP to see the result:
+on the host IP to see the result:

-As you can see we get an error message from nginx as the bind-mount has overwritten the content of /usr/share/nginx/html (Remember that the behaviour with docker volumes is different, any file inside the container is copied in the volume)
+As you can see we get an error message from nginx as the bind-mount has overwritten the content of /usr/share/nginx/html

-Let's create the index.html file in the host path /tmp/nginx:
+file in the host path /tmp/nginx

 echo "I've changed the content of this file on the host" > /tmp/nginx/index.html